What is Deaf Studies?

 Going back to college as a mature student has been a wonderful experience.
 I chose Deaf Studies, because I wanted to change career and become an ISL/English Interpreter, which is one of three strands within this degree programme.
 I never anticipated how much knowledge I would gain in terms of linguistics, language acquisition, Deaf culture and the Deaf community, and how much I would actually enjoy it – the four years just flew by.
 Small class sizes meant I felt right at home and lifelong friendships were formed.
 Passing the optional foundation scholarship exams was just the icing on the cake!

 An interest in Irish Sign Language brought me to this course.
-Going into my 4th year I’m learning Sign Language, and a whole lot more as well.
+Going into my fourth year I’m learning Sign Language, and a whole lot more as well.
 I have found every module fascinating, and I am unexpectedly delighted to be engaging with such topics as linguistics, sociolinguistics, ethics, language acquisition, history of language, media and education to name but a few.
 How all these topics link with Deaf culture and the Deaf Community in Ireland has made me aware of the challenges and struggles Deaf people can face when engaging with, and living amongst, a predominantly hearing community.
 I had never really thought about any of this before.
 Learning a visual language is an ongoing challenge to me, as my life has been dominated by the spoken word.
 But the joy of learning Irish Sign Language far outweighs the challenges.
-I’m excited about my last year of study and seeing what’s beyond.